azvoleff/pyabm/README.rst

-PyABM README
+pyabm README
 ===============================================================================

-PyABM - an agent-based modeling toolkit for Python 2.7.x.
+pyabm - an agent-based modeling toolkit for Python 2.7.x.

 Description
 _______________________________________________________________________________

-'PyABM' is an agent-based modeling toolkit written to simplify coding and running agent-based models int he Python programming language.
-PyABM includes tools to output model results (as text files, plots or ESRI shapefiles), and has a parameter handling system to ease the process of model testing and validation, and of running multiple scenarios with
+'pyabm' is an agent-based modeling toolkit written to simplify coding and running agent-based models int he Python programming language. pyabm includes tools to output model results (as text files, plots or ESRI shapefiles), and has a parameter handling system to ease the process of model testing and validation, and of running multiple scenarios with